Madonna del Popolo, Montecchio: History

 In the past, the confraternity held the titles of delle Anime Purganti (of the Souls of Purgatory); del Santissimo Sangue (of the Holiest Blood); and della Buona Morte (of the Good Death).
+At the start of the 1700s a relic, a piece of the veil of Mary, stained with the blood of Jesus, was donated to the church.
 In 1798 the confraternity was suppressed, and the property expropriated.
 The church passed on to other ecclesiastical groups.